-Employer Responsibilities in Medford
+Employer Responsibilities for Work Injuries in Massachusetts

-Those employers injured on the job may have the right to file for workers' compensation to cover all related losses.
-Employers are mandated by law to carry some form of workers' compensation insurance which also should cover part of an injured employee’s wages while they recover.
+Those employers injured on the job may have the right to file for workers’ compensation to cover all related losses.
+Employers are mandated by law to carry some form of workers’ compensation insurance which also should cover part of an injured employee’s wages while they recover.
 Independent contractors and certain other works, however, may not be entitled by workers compensation laws.
-To learn about your rights as an employee, speak with our Medford workers’ compensation lawyer right away.
+To learn about your rights as an employee, speak with our Massachusetts workers’ compensation lawyer right away.

 Brooks Law is fully committed to ensuring the rights of injured employees through informed counsel and aggressive representation.
 We are fearless when it comes to confronting employers and their insurance companies when claims are rejected or inadequately compensated.
 Trust us to always put your needs first when you are hurt.